1st Edition

 Chapter 22

-The Intellectual Itinerary of a Psychoanalyst: David James Fisher interviewed by Paul Elovitz
+The Intellectual Itinerary of a Psychoanalyst: David James Fisher Interviewed by Paul Elovitz

 Biography

 David James Fisher is Senior Faculty at the New Center for Psychoanalysis and Training and Supervising Analyst at the Institute of Contemporary Psychoanalysis.
 He specializes in the history of psychoanalysis, the convergence of cultural history with psychoanalysis, and psychoanalytic applications to politics, movies, literature, and works of art.
-His background is in European Cultural and Intellectual history.
-He has been practicing psychoanalysis and psychotherapy in Los Angeles for forty-five years.
+His background is in European Cultural and Intellectual History.
+He has been practicing psychoanalysis and psychotherapy in Los Angeles for 45 years.

 “This wonderfully rich collection of essays by psychoanalyst and historian David James Fisher provides a beautiful integration of psychoanalytic thinking and thinking about psychoanalysis.
 As an intellectual immersed in European Cultural History who followed his passion for the self-knowledge that psychoanalysis uniquely affords, Fisher makes short work of orthodoxy and convention, while sifting lovingly through inherited tradition for its remaining jewels.
 An act of love and erudition, The Subversive Edge of Psychoanalysis follows the path psychoanalysis has taken over the decades, while inviting outsiders a rare chance to savor and learn from the intimate knowledge and innovations of a vibrant psychoanalytic community.” - Jessica Benjamin, psychoanalyst and social theorist; author, The Bonds of Love and Beyond Doer and Done To: Recognition Theory, Intersubjectivity, and the Third